renanreismartins/raft/README.md

 The Heartbeat timeout must be calculated to be of a shorter time than the Election Timeout added of the time the Heartbeat takes to arrive at the other Nodes.

 The Heartbeats implementation is the same as the Log Replication and do not have its own Message type as in the previous implementation.

+<h2>Raft (5/9) - Replicating from Leader to Followers Log Replication</h2>
+The Leader replicates the Log Entries it believes it have not yet sent to the Followers.
+This is done via the 'prefixLen', that is the index of the last Entry sent to a particular Follower: sentLength[ follower ].

+It 'slices' its log from that the prefixLen until the end of the Log.
+It sends to the Follower the missing Entries and with that the Term of the last not sent Entry.
+This is similar to the Last Term of the Log, but considering only the sent messages to the particular Follower.
+If there are no Entries, the Term is 0.